Sim-to-Real Transfer for Muscle-Actuated Robots via Generalized Actuator Networks: Sim-to-real pipeline

 \subsection{Simulated RL environment}

-To obtain a realistic simulation environment for training policies, we deploy the GeAN with a torque-based simulator of the arm dynamics and the objects in the scene.
+To obtain a realistic simulation environment for training policies, we deploy the GenAN with a torque-based simulator of the arm dynamics and the objects in the scene.
 The arm and objects follow simple rigid body dynamics, which can be simulated accurately with analytic models.
 Therefore, we use the learned model only for the complex and hard-to-model tendon and muscle dynamics.
-In contrast to learning the entire simulator end-to-end, this scheme allows leveraging the extensive prior knowledge about rigid body dynamics and enables changing the scene, e.g., by adding or removing objects, without retraining the network.
-Instead of a single network, we use an ensemble of 5 GeANs, each trained according to \cref{subsec:actuator_network_training}.
-Each model in the ensemble is initialized with a different random seed and trains on a different permutation of the exploration dataset.
+In contrast to learning the entire simulator end-to-end, this scheme allows leveraging prior knowledge about rigid body dynamics and enables changing the scene, e.g., by adding or removing objects, without retraining the network.
+Instead of a single network, we use an ensemble of five GenANs, each trained according to \cref{subsec:actuator_network_training}.
+Each model in the ensemble is initialized with a different random seed and trained on a different dataset permutation.
 The ensemble disagreement constitutes a measure of the model's epistemic uncertainty.
-Similar to~\textcite{janner2019trust}, we sample a random network from the GeAN ensemble for each simulation step to mitigate policy overfitting to model uncertainty.
+Similar to~\cite{janner2019trust}, we sample a random network from the GenAN ensemble for each simulation step to mitigate policy overfitting to model uncertainty.